 How Do At-Home Teeth Aligners Work?

-At-home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
+Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle of making regular trips to the dentist.
 But what does the process of home teeth alignment actually entail?

-To get the ball rolling, you’ll take impressions of your teeth using the kit your provider sends you (or get an in-person scan in some cases).
-Then, you’ll mail the impressions back to them for one of their dentists to review.
-If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the cost of this step (between $49–$99) is typically fully refundable.
+To get the ball rolling, you’ll usually take impressions of your teeth using a kit from your provider (though some offer in-person scans as well).
+Then, you’ll mail the impressions back to them for their team of dentists to review.
+If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the company will often refund you for the cost of the kit — usually around $49–$99.

-Yes, home aligners are extremely effective for a large majority of tooth gap cases.
-These discreet aligners specialize in mild-to-moderate crowding and spacing in the front six teeth, which is exactly where most diastemas fall.
+Yes, home aligners are extremely effective for most tooth gaps.
+These discreet aligners specialize in mild-to-moderate crowding and spacing in the front six teeth, which is exactly where most diastemas occur.
+But it also depends on the cause of the gap.

-Tooth gaps can also be caused by periodontal disease (gum disease).
-In patients with gum disease, the bone holding teeth in place begins to deteriorate from a heavy buildup of plaque.
-As a result, the teeth begin to shift, often causing them to loosen and form gaps.
+However, tooth gaps can also come from periodontal disease (gum disease).
+In patients with gum disease, the bone holding teeth in place can deteriorate from a heavy buildup of plaque, loosening and shifting the teeth, which can form gaps.
+In these cases, you’d need to address the gum disease before straightening your teeth.

-Sometimes, however, a midline diastema stems from an oversized labial frenum (the tissue that connects your upper lip to the gums).
-This typically isn’t a problem, but occasionally, the frenum can continue growing between the teeth, and it may need to be addressed before correcting the gap.
+If your midline diastema stems from an oversized labial frenum, it’s typically not a problem.
+But occasionally, the frenum will continue growing between the teeth, in which case you’d probably need to get it fixed before correcting the gap.

-Most home aligner systems promise results for spacing and crowding issues, but not all home aligners are the same.
-It’s important to evaluate multiple options to determine which offer the costs, timelines, services, and reliability you want.
-This might seem like a lot of research (and it is) but don’t worry, we’ve done the bulk of it for you.
+Most home aligner systems promise results for spacing and crowding issues, but they’re far from identical.
+You should evaluate multiple options to determine which ones offer the costs, timelines, services, and reliability you want.
+This might seem like a lot of research (and it is) but don’t worry, we’ve done most of the work for you.
 Here are a few of the best home aligners for treating tooth gap we could find:

-- Byte’s average treatment plan length is just 4-5 months, the shortest in the industry.
+- Byte’s average treatment plan length is just 4–5 months.

-- The Byte-For-Life guarantee provides new aligners if your teeth ever shift out of place.
+- The Byte-For-Life guarantee provides new aligners if your teeth ever shift, as long as you continue purchasing and wearing their retainers as directed.

 - Their financing plans don’t require a credit check, so everyone qualifies.